From School to Home: How to Promote Generalization of Executive Functioning Skills

 Why “Train and Hope” Fails

-It’s not entirely known why some neurodivergent individuals, particularly those with Autism, ADHD, and Social Anxiety Disorders, may struggle more with generalization than their peers.
+It’s not entirely known why some neurodivergent individuals—particularly autistic people, people with ADHD, or those who experience social anxiety—may struggle more with generalization than their peers.

-Prior to the 1970’s there were limited documented strategies to promote generalization for neurodivergent individuals.
+Before the 1970s, few documented strategies existed to help neurodivergent people generalize skills.
 Instead, researchers and educators used the “Train and Hope” method– or teaching new skills in hopes that they naturally generalize later.
 As you might imagine, train and hope fails in a high percentage of opportunities.

-Let’s be overwhelmingly clear: As a provider, teacher or parent, if you aren’t planning for generalization, you’re taking a significant risk with your learner’s progress.
+Let’s be overwhelmingly clear: As a provider, teacher, coach, or parent, if you aren’t planning for generalization, you’re taking a significant risk with your learner’s progress.

 Thankfully, the fields of psychology, behavior analysis, and education have identified systematic and intentional ways to support generalization in learners.
 Let’s cover those now.